MARS CORRECT BASIC REPORT - SECTIONS 2 to 2.1

 2. OVERVIEW OF INSTRUMENTATION PROBLEMS.

 Differences between terrestrial and Martian dust devil pressure excursion measurements hinge largely on the accuracy of the 354-gram Tavis magnetic reluctance diaphragm used for Vikings in 1976, and Pathfinder in 1996; and a 26-gram Vaisala Barocap ® sensor developed in 2008 by the Finnish Meteorological Institute (FMI) for the Phoenix and MSL Curiosity.
 Did any probes sent to Mars ever have the ability to measure pressures near those associated with terrestrial dust devils?
-The answer appears to be “no.” However, as will be discussed later in conjunction with Figure 10B, Tavis CAD 10484 indicates that one of two transducers ordered for Pathfinder had a pressure range of 0 to 15 PSIA.
+The initial answer appeared to be “no.” However, as will be discussed later in conjunction with Figure 10B, Tavis CAD 10484 indicates that Pathfinder had a second pressure range of 0 to 15 PSIA.
 This means it could measure up to 1,034 mbar.
-Supposedly that sensor was not sent.
+There is a real need for clarification here.

 Tavis sensor pressure ranges for Viking had limits of about 18 mbar.
 There was a question of whether or not the limit was closer to 25 mbar due to Tavis CAD no. 10014 (see Figure 10A) that indicates a limit of 24.82 mbar (0.36 PSIA).
 However, Professor James E. Tillman, director of the Viking Computer Facility, in a personal communication dated 27 May 2010, insisted that the limit was 18 mbar.
-This figure is accepted as correct in this report.
+This figure is understood to be what NASA espouses now.
 The 18 mbar Viking figure is backed by NASA report TM X-74020 by Michael Mitchell dated March 1977.29 It states:

 Two variable reluctance type pressure sensors with a full range of 1.79 x 103 N/M2 (18 mb) were evaluated to determine their performance characteristics related to Viking Mission environment levels.
 Twelve static calibrations were performed throughout the evaluation over the full range of the sensors using two point contact manometer standards.
 From the beginning of the evaluation to the end of the evaluation, the zero shift in the two sensors was within 0.5 percent and the sensitivity shift was 0.05 percent.
 The maximum thermal zero coefficient exhibited by the sensors was 0.032% over the temperature range of -28.89°C to 71.11°C.